 Generally available at most leather retailers, these are a relatively inexpensive and great way to really get a feel for the different weights.
 One can feel, bend, and see which leather thickness might work best for their next project.

 Leather working is an exciting craft.
 With so many options available, choosing the right leather thickness will have you right on your way to producing some really great pieces.
+If you’re looking to buy leather, click here to read the article I wrote on the best places to get it.

 How thick is 16oz leather?